Johnny Appleseed: Death

 Different dates are listed for his death.
 Harper's New Monthly Magazine of November 1871 was apparently incorrect in saying that he died in mid-1847, though this is taken by many as the primary source of information about John Chapman.
 Multiple Indiana newspapers reported his death date as March 18, 1845.
 The Goshen Democrat published a death notice for him in its March 27, 1845, edition, citing the day of death as March 18 of that year.
 The paper's death notice read:

 The Fort Wayne Sentinel printed his obituary on March 22, 1845, saying that he died on March 18:

 Rosella Rice wrote in 1863:He died near Fort Wayne, Indiana, in 1846 or 1848, a stranger among strangers, who kindly cared for him.
 He died the death of the righteous, calmly and peacefully, and with little suffering or pain.
 So long as his memory lives will a grateful people say: "He went about doing good."The site of his grave is also disputed.
 Developers of the Canterbury Green apartment complex and golf course in Fort Wayne, Indiana, claim that his grave is there, marked by a rock.
 That is where the Worth cabin sat in which he died.

 Steven Fortriede, director of the Allen County Public Library (ACPL) and author of the 1978 Johnny Appleseed, believes that another gravesite is the correct site, in Johnny Appleseed Park in Fort Wayne.
 Johnny Appleseed Park is a Fort Wayne city park that adjoins Archer Park, an Allen County park.
 Archer Park is the site of John Chapman's grave marker and used to be a part of the Archer family farm.

-The Worth family attended First Baptist Church in Fort Wayne, according to records at ACPL, which has one of the nation's top genealogy collections.
+The Worth family attended First Baptist Church in Fort Wayne, according to records at ACPL.
 According to an 1858 interview with Richard Worth Jr., Chapman was buried "respectably" in the Archer cemetery, and Fortriede believes that use of the term "respectably" indicates that Chapman was buried in the hallowed ground of Archer cemetery instead of near the cabin where he died.

 John H. Archer, grandson of David Archer, wrote in a letter dated October 4, 1900:

 In 1934, a committee of the Johnny Appleseed Commission Council of the City of Fort Wayne reported, "[A]s a part of the celebration of Indiana's 100th birthday in 1916 an iron fence was placed in the Archer graveyard by the Horticulture Society of Indiana setting off the grave of Johnny Appleseed.
 At that time, there were men living who had attended the funeral of Johnny Appleseed.
 Direct and accurate evidence was available then.
 There was little or no reason for them to make a mistake about the location of this grave.
 They located the grave in the Archer burying ground."